jennadilullo8/romcom/README.md

  - Making sure we as a team are looking through every aspect of the application for bugs
  - Understanding when to use a class name (with a .) and when to use an id name (with a #) in querySelectors
  - Including all of the correct classes in the HTML elements so that the saved covers display properly
+ - We did not use the property of '.toggle' when refactoring, because it wasn't fully understood between both partners

 ## Technologies Used